Create a Button or Link that Updates a Field to a Custom Value

 • A link that marks an invoice as paid

-To do this, you'll use a form with a record rule to set the value but remove all fields or use action links in views.
+To do this, we'll first use a form view with a record rule to set the value but remove all field inputs, and we'll also use action links in a view to showcase an additional setup to accomplish our goal.

 Requirements

 If this is your first time creating an app, you'll need to know some basics about adding tables, fields, pages, and views.
-You can start by reading our Builder Basics section.
+You can start by learning from our Builder Basics section in the knowledge base.

 Other good resources can be found in our About Your Database and Working With Pages article in our knowledge base.